Andy Carroll: England senior team

 Carroll's performances for Newcastle United earned him a call-up to the England squad for the friendly against France on 17 November 2010.
 He passed a late fitness test to start the match.
 He scored his first senior goal for England, a low left-foot drive into the bottom corner, on 29 March 2011 in a friendly against Ghana which ended 1–1.
 On 15 May 2012, Carroll was included in the squad for UEFA Euro 2012.
 He opened the scoring for England with a powerful header in their second group match against Sweden, which England went on to win 3–2.

 Style of play

 Early in his career, Carroll was compared to Newcastle's record goalscorer Alan Shearer, Ivory Coast striker Didier Drogba and Italy forward Christian Vieri.
 He was referred to as a classic centre forward, owing to his strength, powerful shot and excellent heading ability.
-Former Newcastle manager and Liverpool player Kevin Keegan stated "he is probably in the top three headers of a ball I have ever seen in football".
-After Newcastle's 2-0 defeat at home to Blackpool in September 2010, Blackpool manager Ian Holloway described Carroll as "the best striker in the Premier League".
-A strong and very physical centre-forward, Carroll is distinguished by his powerful aerial abilities, with former West Ham manager Slaven Bilić claiming in 2016 that he was "the best in the world at heading a football".
+Former Newcastle manager Kevin Keegan stated in 2010 that Carroll "is probably in the top three headers of a ball I have ever seen in football".
+After Newcastle's 2–0 defeat at home to Blackpool in September 2010, Blackpool manager Ian Holloway described Carroll as "the best striker in the Premier League".
+A strong and very physical centre-forward, Carroll is distinguished by his powerful aerial abilities, with former West Ham manager Slaven Bilić suggesting in 2016 that he was "the best in the world at heading a football".